-Singapore’s newest playground will be located in the new Gallop Extension of one of our all-time favourite parks – the Botanic Gardens!
+Hiking trails and a biophilic playground will be located in the new Gallop Extension of one of our all-time favourite parks – the Singapore Botanic Gardens!

 After an extra year’s worth of waiting, the new Singapore Botanic Gardens Gallop Extension has officially opened!
 This 8-hectare addition to the Botanic Gardens across from the Learning Forest on Tyersall Road brings the total size of the Botanic Gardens to 82 hectares, making the new extension the largest expansion in the Botanic Gardens’ history!